Configuration

 In case of connect_on_init = false;

-a connection is established upon opening the first session for a given slot, and the connection is terminated once all sessions for that slot are closed.
+a connection is established upon opening the first session for a given slot,

 Load distribution across multiple redundant HSMs can be achieved either by launching multiple processes (each with its own library instance) or by deploying multiple clients, or by accessing the same partition via multiple PKCS#11 slots (having different PKCS#11 Slot IDs).